-Because photons propagate on null geodesics, they are sensitive to inhomogeneities in the matter density field.
-This leads to mainly two effects which have received a lot of attention over the years and are accounted for to interpret observational data.
-First, gravitational lensing \citep{schneider1992gravitational, bartelmann2001weak} that modifies the apparent position of sources but also alter their observed properties (shape, luminosity) with respect to the case where photons would propagate in a homogeneous Friedmann-Lemaître-Robertson-Walker (FLRW) universe.
-Second, the position of the emission lines of sources are shifted due to their own motion, which in return lead to an error when estimating distances with a fiducial cosmology: this is called Redshift-Space Distortions \citep[RSD,][]{kaiser1987clustering,hamilton1992measuring}.
-This means that the image we have of our Universe is altered due to gravitational lensing and RSD.
+The propagation of photons in a non-homogeneous Universe leads to mainly two effects, which have received a lot of attention over the years and are accounted for to interpret observational data.
+First, gravitational lensing \citep{schneider1992gravitational,bartelmann2001weak} modifies the apparent position of sources but also alters their observed properties (shape, luminosity) with respect to the case where photons would propagate in a homogeneous Friedmann-Lemaître-Robertson-Walker (FLRW) universe.
+Second, the position of the emission lines of sources are shifted due to their own motion, which in return leads to an error in estimating distances when assuming a fiducial cosmological model: this is called redshift-space distortions \citep[RSD,][]{kaiser1987clustering,hamilton1992measuring}.
+The image we have of our Universe is therefore altered due to these two phenomena.
 However, these effects also leave distinct imprints on various cosmological observables, which in turn can help us infer the properties of the Universe.
-Various current or future missions such as Euclid \citep{laureijs2011euclid} or DESI \citep{desi2016desi} aim at studying these effects through the shape of distant galaxies or their observed spatial distribution.
+Various current and future missions such as Euclid \citep{laureijs2011euclid} or DESI \citep{desi2016desi} aim at studying these effects through the shape of distant galaxies or their observed spatial distribution.

 Due to the increasing quality of data, it is becoming necessary to model the mapping from a statistically homogeneous and isotropic universe to the observed one more accurately.
 This was done for example regarding the galaxy number counts, accounting for all the effects at first order in metric perturbations within linear theory \citep{yoo2009new,challinor2011linear,bonvin2011what}.
-However, theoretical prescriptions are limited since they usually cannot properly model the non-linear regime of structure formation.
+However, theoretical prescriptions are limited because they usually cannot properly model the non-linear regime of structure formation.
 Instead, the use of numerical simulations becomes mandatory to fully understand the clustering of matter, from linear to non-linear scales.